austin-97/Email-Automation-with-JMP/README.md

 # Email Automation with JMP and Python

-Easily create emails with JMP data directly in Outlook.
+Easily create emails with JMP data directly into Outlook.
 Get your graphs into an email report!

+This is an example and template other JMP scripters can use.

 ## Features
 - Exports JMP graphs into images.